paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section, act July 26, 1947, ch.
 343, title I, § 111, formerly § 121, as added Pub.
 L. 104–201, div.
 A, title XI, § 1114(c), Sept.
 23, 1996, 110 Stat.
 2685; renumbered § 111, Pub.
 L. 105–107, title III, § 303(b), Nov.
 20, 1997, 111 Stat.
 2252, related to collection tasking authority of Director of Central Intelligence.

 #### Codification
-Section was formerly classified to section 404f of chapter 15 of this title and repealed prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 404f of this title](./chapter-015-national-security.md#section-404f) and repealed prior to editorial reclassification and renumbering as this section.

 #### Effective Date of Repeal
 For Determination by President that repeal take effect on Apr.
 21, 2005, see Memorandum of President of the United States, Apr.
 21, 2005, 70 F.R.
 23925, set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).